Master's Programme in Philosophy

 120 credits

 What is the nature of reality?
 What can be known?
 What is the relationship between language, language users, and the world?
 How should we live our lives?
 Are there objective moral truths?
 What is good and bad science?
-The Master's Programme in Philosophy provides you with tools for thinking about such fundamental issues in a precise way, as well as gives you extensive guidance on how to write philosophical texts.
+The Master's Programme in Philosophy provides you with tools for thinking about such fundamental issues in a precise way, as well as giving you extensive guidance on how to write philosophical texts.
 You will widen your general philosophical education and specialise in practical or theoretical philosophy.

-Autumn 2023 Autumn 2023, Uppsala, 100%, On-campus, English
+Autumn 2024 Autumn 2024, Uppsala, 100%, On-campus, English

-During the programme you can expect to:
+During the programme, you can expect to:

-• broaden your knowledge and skills in philosophy
+• broaden your knowledge and skills in philosophy,

-• specialise in either practical or theoretical philosophy
+• specialise in either practical or theoretical philosophy,

 The Department of Philosophy offers specialised supervision in a wide range of subject areas within philosophy, including the central subjects of theoretical analytic philosophy (philosophy of language, philosophy of mind, metaphysics, philosophy of logic, and philosophy of science) and of practical philosophy (metaethics, normative ethics, rationality and normativity, philosophy of law, and applied ethics).
-The department also has significant strengths in aesthetics, the history of philosophy, and at the intersection of the study of philosophy and anthropology.
+The Department also has significant strengths in aesthetics, the history of philosophy, and the intersection of the study of philosophy and anthropology.

 The structure of this programme closely mirrors that of a Swedish doctoral programme.
-If you wish to continue your studies at the doctoral level in Sweden or elsewhere in the world, this programme will be excellent preparation for your future research career.
+If you wish to continue your studies at the doctoral level in Sweden or elsewhere in the world, this programme will be an excellent preparation for your future research career.

 Student Profile